Heejoy/Heejoy.github.io/README.md

 * Markdown allows you to format your document with headings, bullet points, links, and more, using simple symbols

 * For help writing in Markdown, refer to [Markdown Tutorial](https://www.markdowntutorial.com/) by [gjtorikian](https://github.com/gjtorikian)

+## Instructions

+After you finish the setup steps listed in the prerequisites section, let's get started on hosting your resume to GitHub Pages.

 ## Host Resume on GitHub Pages